rockbruno/SwiftInfo/README.md

 ## Output

-After successfully extracting data, SwiftInfo will add/update a json file in the `{Infofile path}/SwiftInfo-output` folder.
+After successfully extracting data, you can call `api.save(output: output)` to have SwiftInfo add/update a json file in the `{Infofile path}/SwiftInfo-output` folder.
 It's important to add this file to version control after the running the tool as this is what SwiftInfo uses to compare new pieces of information.

-[SwiftInfo-Reader](https://github.com/rockbruno/SwiftInfo-Reader) can be used to transform this output into a more visual static HTML page:
+[SwiftInfo-Reader](https://github.com/rockbruno/SwiftInfo-Reader) can be used to transform this output into a more visual static HTML page.

 <img src="https://i.imgur.com/62jNGdh.png">